informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### navbarMenu
  Use this parameter to customize the menu items displayed in the navbar at the top of all Chaise apps by supplying an object with your links and/or dropdown menus.
-Each option accepts an 'acls' object that has two attribute arrays ('show' and 'enable') used to define lists of globus groups or users that can see and click that link.
-The `url` property of each menu object allows for templating of the catalog id parameter using the pattern `{{$catalog.id}}`.
-The `header` property of each menu object will create an unclickable bold header with class `chaise-dropdown-header`.
 Consult the `chaise-config-sample.js` file for more details about format.
    - Type: Object
    - General syntax:
      ```